hmellin97/geometry-api-java/report.md

 * First we wanted to use `OpenCover` for `IntelliJ` but `OpenCover` is not supported anymore by `IntelliJ`.
 However, doing that, we found that there was a tool coverage integrated in ÌntelliJ.
 This is what we used.

 ### DYI
+Axel implemented the class `CoverageTool`, which provides functionality for manual coverage instrumentation.

 Link to branch with our coverage tool: [Link](https://github.com/hmellin97/geometry-api-java/blob/manual-coverage/src/main/java/big/brain/CoverageTool.java)